wmorgan/dcos-docs/1.7/administration/id-and-access-mgt/configure-your-security.md

 menu_order: 1
 ---

-## Using your own certificate for Admin Router
-We encourage administrators to replace the SSL certificate used by Admin Router on the master nodes.
-Refer to the [Nginx documentation](http://nginx.org/en/docs/http/configuring_https_servers.html) and the Admin Router configuration file at `/opt/mesosphere/active/adminrouter/nginx/conf/nginx.conf` on the master nodes.
-For more information on creating your certificate, see [Let's Encrypt](https://letsencrypt.org/).

 ### Using your own Auth0 account

 For improved security, administrators can choose to configure their own Auth0